fetchai/carpark_agent/README.md

 Save and exit nano.

-We also need to tell the agent our location.
+We also need to tell our agent where the search and discovery server is - that's the OEF Node we ran earlier.
+For the moment you need to point this to your local PC/Mac machine (we wrote this down earlier in the section "Get your Mac/PC IP Address").
+In my case, my desktop IP address is "192.168.95.127".
+Navigate to the OEF Connection directory:

+    cd connections/oef
+    nano connection.yaml

+Replace the text specifying the OEF Node IP address with your Mac/PC IP address.
+This is what mine would say:

+    addr: ${OEF_ADDR:192.168.95.127}

+Save and exit nano.

+Now navigate back to the project directory and activate the virtual environment

+    cd ../../../
+    source venv/bin/activate

 ### Ensure it runs correctly (RPi4 only)

-Try running it
+    cd carpark_aea
     aea run

 You should now see the agent running.
+Keep an eye on the terminal output, if your agent cannot contact the OEF Node on your PC/Mac, it will give up and not start..

 If you go back to your Mac or PC and go to the github repository for this project and look under resources/images there is an image of a car-park.
 Print this out and tape it to a wall and point the raspberry pi camera at it.
 Every few minutes, it will capture in email and perform vehicle detection on the image (detections showing up in blue or green) It should detect the cars in your picture (you might have to wait a few minutes to know that it has worked)